abbibrunton/notes/topics/git/modules/pull-requests/README.md

 You will be given the option to delete the branch directly at this point, should you wish to do so.

 ## After a Pull Request
-Once a pull request has been opened, it is able to be reviewed by other collaborators and merged into the base branch you dictated.
+Once a pull request has been opened, it can be reviewed by other collaborators and merged into the base branch you dictated earlier.

 ## Tasks
 - Try to create a new feature branch from an existing GitHub project (or create a new project)